 Kia Niro PHEV reliability & safety

-Kia’s renowned seven-year/100,000-mile warranty is one of the biggest attractions for the Niro PHEV over the equivalent Toyota Prius, which comes with a five-year cover.
+Kia’s renowned seven-year/100,000-mile warranty is one of the biggest advantages the Niro PHEV holds over the equivalent Toyota Prius, which comes with a five-year guarantee.

 Kia Niro PHEV reliability & problems

-The Kia Niro made an incredible Driver Power ownership survey debut in 2018, ending up in second place out of 75 cars, with an overall satisfaction score of over 93%.
+The Kia Niro made a very strong debut in our sister title Auto Express' Driver Power owner survey in 2018, ending up in second place out of 75 cars, with an overall satisfaction score of over 93%.

 Owners praised the car’s infotainment system (which itself ranked first for user-friendliness), interior, seats, comfortable ride and safety features.
 Only the boot – which some owners thought a bit small – and performance didn’t quite come up to some owners’ expectations.